 GRAEG - Renovation of a farmstead into a brasserie

-For this project, the preservation of the building's character was key, with a preference for subtle enhancements rather than extensive restoration.
-We aimed to strike a delicate balance between old and new, creating a strong historical context as a foundation for contemporary interventions.
+For this project, the preservation of the building’s character was a guiding principle, with a clear preference for subtle enhancements over extensive restoration.
+The design seeks a careful balance between old and new, using the historical fabric as a strong and legible foundation for contemporary interventions.
+Existing qualities, materiality and patina are respected, while targeted architectural gestures introduce clarity and renewed spatial coherence.

 Preview